dessibelle/sorl-thumbnail-serializer-field/README.md

 Quick start
 -----------

-1. Add `'sorl_thumbnail_serializer'` to the list of installed applications in the project settings file.
-(Assuming you have already installed and configured [sorl-thumbnail](https://github.com/mariocesar/sorl-thumbnail) and [Django REST Framework](http://www.django-rest-framework.org), if not do so now.)
+1. Add `'sorl_thumbnail_serializer'` to the list of installed applications in your project's `settings.py` file.
+Make sure you have already installed and configured [sorl-thumbnail](https://github.com/mariocesar/sorl-thumbnail) and [Django REST Framework](http://www.django-rest-framework.org) as well, if not do so now.

 2. Add the `HyperlinkedSorlImageField` to your serializer class.